A diligent scholar is like a bee who takes honey from many different flowers and stores it in his hive.

 —John Amos Comenius

 This extremely disparate cross is alleged in various German-language publications.
-Though the existence of bear-cow hybrids is attested here by several independent reports, their actual occurrence has not been established.
-Indeed many might assume that such a hybrid is impossible.
-However, the practice on this website is to list all relevant reports under the heading of each type of cross and then to let the reader judge.
-In this way I hope to eliminate systematic bias from my work.
+Though the existence of bear-cow hybrids is attested here by several independent reports, their actual occurrence has by no means been established been established by scientific means.
+Indeed many scientists would assume that such a hybrid is impossible.
+The only bear residing in Europe is the Brown Bear, Ursus arctos.

-Košice is the largest city in eastern Slovakia, which prior to World War I was part of the Austro-Hungarian Empire.
-The following appears on page 7 (columns 2 and 3) of the May 16, 1877 issue of the Viennese newspaper Welt Blatt:
+The first of these reports comes from Košice, the largest city in eastern Slovakia, which prior to World War I was part of the Austro-Hungarian Empire.
+It appeared on page 7 (columns 2 and 3) of the May 16, 1877 issue of the Viennese newspaper Welt Blatt:

 From Košice: On the 6th of this month, a veterinarian¹ residing at Košice, Herr Kaiser, was called to the nearby village of Buza where the pregnant cow of a farmer, named Glück, had been unable to calve despite all efforts to assist her.
 But when even the vet couldn't help, she had to be slaughtered.
 And what was inside!
 Instead of a calf, the assembled farm workers were amazed to find a fully formed bear cub weighing 60 Viennese pounds (i.e., 74 lbs or 33.5 kg).
 It had a long-haired, shaggy coat and resembled a calf only in the upper portion of its face.
 The nasal bones were absent and it was a cyclops with a single eye in the center of its forehead.
 At the urging of the veterinarian, this remarkable monstrosity was taken to Košice.
 [Translated by E. M. McCarthy.
 Original German.]